sailfish009/mydl_C/docs/tutorials/datasets.md

 # Use Custom Datasets

-If you want to use a custom dataset while also reusing detectron2's data loaders, you will need to
+If you want to use a custom dataset while also reusing mydl's data loaders, you will need to

-1. Register your dataset (i.e., tell detectron2 how to obtain your dataset).
+1. Register your dataset (i.e., tell mydl how to obtain your dataset).
 2. Optionally, register metadata for your dataset.

 Next, we explain the above two concepts in details.